 Welcome to the Haines City Water Control District

-The Haines City Water Control District (the District) was originally created as the Haines City Drainage District No. 1, Laws of Florida, Chapters 13649 (1929) and 14517 (1929).
+The Haines City Water Control District (the District) was originally created as the Haines City Drainage District Number 1, Laws of Florida, Chapters 13649 (1929) and 14517 (1929).
 Currently, the District operates as an independent special district under Chapter 2004-402, Laws of Florida, and under Chapters 189 and 298, Florida Statutes.

 The Haines City Water Control District was created for the purposes of maintaining a drainage ditch that meanders in a southerly direction on both the east and west side of U.S. Highway 27 that is located within a defined geographic area lying generally on the western side of the corporate limits of Haines City, Florida, and Polk County.

 Notice was previously given by publication in The Ledger of the District's annual consideration of the adoption of non-ad valorem assessments as a part of the annual budget process which necessarily involves levying such assessments to provide adequate revenues to pay for annual operating and capital costs associated with the District’s required water control and planning process, and to create necessary and reasonable reserves.
 The public hearing was held on Tuesday, July 28, 2020, at 5:00 p.m. in the Haines City Public Library, 111 North 6th Street, Haines City, FL.
 The District’s water control plan and assessments are for the purpose of comprehensive water management and control toward development of lands within the District, and managing water by means of canals, ditches, levees, dikes, pumping, and other water control works and improvements toward making the lands within the District available and habitable for settlement and agriculture, for the public convenience, welfare, utility and benefit, and other purposes as provided by Chapter 298, Florida Statutes, and other applicable law.